petitnau/algorand-vaults/README.md

 ==
 bz not_setescrow

-// check if the application call has 1 argument: the byte string "set_escrow" txn NumAppArgs int 1
-==
-bz not_setescrow

-txna ApplicationArgs 0
-byte "set_escrow"
-==
-bz not_setescrow

 //* Change the contract state *//

 // set the contract state to waiting (waiting for a withdrawal request)